Written by Michelle Whitmer | Scientifically Reviewed By Sean Fitzgerald, PG | Edited By Walter Pacheco | Last Update: December 19, 2024

 Diseases Asbestos Adhesives Can Cause

-People exposed to asbestos adhesives may develop asbestos-related diseases.
-Examples include lung cancer, mesothelioma and other cancers.
-The risk of exposure is greater in people who worked with asbestos adhesives.
+People exposed to asbestos may develop asbestos-related diseases such as lung cancer, mesothelioma and asbestosis.
+The risk of exposure is significant among people who worked directly with asbestos adhesives.

 • Asbestosis